Mr-Yashwanth/Email-Credential-Harvesting-Scam/README.md

 | AbuseIPDB | Historical low-severity noise present (dated port/CMS-scan reports), consistent with prior rotation of a shared mobile/CGNAT address rather than activity tied to this actor |
 | Cisco Talos | Reviewed for reputation score |

-**Caveat:** This is a mobile carrier (CGNAT) address, not a dedicated attacker-controlled host or relay.
+This is a mobile carrier address, not a dedicated attacker-controlled host or relay.
 Shared dynamic mobile ranges routinely accumulate unrelated abuse history from prior users of the same address, so the AbuseIPDB history is treated as **background noise, not evidence tied to this specific actor**.
 The submission method (interactive webmail session) does indicate this was a live, manually-operated account rather than a bulk/automated spam tool, which is a more meaningful signal than the blacklist history.

 ### Pretext / Social Engineering Content

 The actor:
 1. Established contact under a plausible recruiting pretext
 2. Opened with a low-suspicion screening questionnaire (role, salary, location, priorities)
-3. Followed up requesting LinkedIn **email and password in plaintext**, framed as necessary to "review and prepare recommended profile adjustments for approval"
+3. Followed up requesting **email and password in plaintext**, framed as necessary to "review and prepare recommended profile adjustments for approval"
 4. Used urgency language ("kindly share ... to proceed immediately")

 No legitimate recruiter, staffing platform, or career service requires a candidate's actual account password for any reason — this is the definitive indicator that separates this from a normal (if oddly-run) recruiting interaction.

 ---

-## Indicators of Compromise (defanged)
+## Indicators of Compromise

 | Type | Value |
 |---|---|